dereksonderegger/444/docs/31_RPackages.md

         vi) Update the documentation file for the dataset and re-run the documentation routine. vii) Re-install the package and check that the documentation is now correct.

-2. Recall writing the function FizzBuzz in the chapter on functions.
+2. Recall writing the function `FizzBuzz` in the chapter on functions.
 We will add this function to our package and include both documentation and unit tests.
-    a) Copy your previously submitted FizzBuzz function into an R file in `R/FizzBuzz.R`.
+    a) Copy your previously submitted `FizzBuzz` function into an R file in `R/FizzBuzz.R`.
     b) Document what the function does, what its arguments are, and what its result should be.
+    c) Force your package to use unit testing by running the `usethis::use_testthat()`.
-    c) Add unit tests for testing that the length of the output is the same as the input `n`.
+    d) Add unit tests for testing that the length of the output is the same as the input `n`.
-    d) Add unit tests that address what should happen if the user inputs a negative, zero, or ininite value for `n`.
+    e) Add unit tests that address what should happen if the user inputs a negative, zero, or infinite value for `n`.
-    e) Modify your function so that if the user inputs a negative, zero, or infinite value for `n`, that the function throws and error using the command `stop('Error Message')`.
+    f) Modify your function so that if the user inputs a negative, zero, or infinite value for `n`, that the function throws and error using the command `stop('Error Message')`.
 Modify the error message appropriately for the input `n`. *Hint: there is a family of functions `is.XXX()` which test a variety of conditions.
 In particular there is a `is.infinite()` function.*
-    f) Update your unit tests and make sure that the unit tests all pass.
+    g) Update your unit tests and make sure that the unit tests all pass.

 3. Now save the package as one file by building a source package using the `Build` tab, `More -> Build Source Package`.
 This will create a `.tar.gz` file that you can easily upload to Bblearn.